 That said, it’s crucial to consider the amount of sugar and calcium your pet eats every time.

-Although feeding pumpkin to guinea pigs is healthy, it’s risky if not done the right way.
+Although feeding pumpkins to guinea pigs is healthy, it’s risky if not done the right way.

 Before feeding guinea pigs, you have to consider the pumpkin’s size, content, cleanliness, and other factors such as foods with similar nutrients.